CONNECT-Solution/CONNECT/README.md

         $ cd Product/Production/Deploy/
         $ mvn clean package -P PD

+__Note__: The ant scripts which deploy the CONNECT ear to glassfish look to the local maven repository for the artifact to deploy, therefore when using these scripts, adopters should use the mvn command "install" as opposed to "package".

 ######Altering targeted application server
 For some application server deployments the generated .ear needs different dependencies.
 This readme describes building and deploying on GlassFish.
 See the CONNECT wiki for details on other application servers.